chebaby/blog/_posts/2020-12-24-build-multilang-showroom-gallery-with-laravel-part-2-database-modeling.md

 * Categories
 * Products

-But, since this is a multilang website, we gon to need other tables to store localized fields.
+But, since this is a multilingual website, we gon to need other tables to store localized fields.
+For that I plan to use [mcamara/laravel-localization](https://github.com/mcamara/laravel-localization) package.
+This package, as the you can read on the ReadMe, offers the following:

+* Detect language from browser
+* Smart redirects (Save locale in session/cookie)
+* Smart routing (Define your routes only once, no matter how many languages you use)
+* Translatable Routes
+* Supports caching & testing
+* Option to hide default locale in url
+* Many snippets and helpers (like language selector)

 With that in mind, we end up with this:

 * Artisans
 * Artisan Translations